Sable Island: After Confederation and creation of a weather station

-The Island became property of the federal government during Canadian Confederation in 1867, with the Island being specifically referenced in an appendix to the British North America Act.
-The federal government later added two lighthouses in 1872, Sable Island East End Light (cylindrical skeletal tower built 1980s, replacing earlier iterations from 1873, 1888, 1917 and 1951) the eastern tip and Sable Island West End Light (pyramidal skeletal tower built 1979 replacing earlier towers from 1873, 1903 and 1935) on the western end.
+The island became property of the federal government during Canadian Confederation in 1867, with the Island being specifically referenced in an appendix to the British North America Act.
+The federal government later added two lighthouses in 1872: Sable Island East End Light (cylindrical skeletal tower built 1980s, replacing earlier iterations from 1873, 1888, 1917 and 1951) on the eastern tip and Sable Island West End Light (pyramidal skeletal tower built 1979 replacing earlier towers from 1873, 1903 and 1935) on the western end.
 Until the advent of modern ship navigation, Sable Island was home to the families of the life-saving crews and the lighthouse keepers.
 In the early 20th century, the Marconi Company established a wireless station on the island and the Canadian government similarly established a weather station.
 Several generations of island staff were born and raised families of their own on the island, although a decline in shipwrecks gradually reduced the size of the lifesaving community.
 Only two people have been born on Sable Island since 1920.

 Improvements in navigation led to a dramatic drop in shipwrecks by the mid 20th century.
 As such, the rescue station on Sable was reduced and eventually closed in 1958.
 The Canadian Coast Guard (CCG) first automated in the 1960s and eventually decommissioned the West light station in 2004 leaving only the East lighthouse active.
 However, during this period, the island's role in science grew, first in weather research.
-The Canadian government expanded the collection of weather data originally started by the rescue station into a full meteorological station operated by Environment Canada and Department of Fisheries and Oceans.
+The Canadian government expanded the collection of weather data originally started by the rescue station into a full meteorological station operated by Environment and Climate Change Canada and Fisheries and Oceans Canada.
 The station conducted routine atmospheric and meteorological studies from a permanently occupied station on Sable Island until August 20, 2019.
-In addition to weather studies, research on the island expanded to a range of ecological and wildlife studies due to its unique position in the Atlantic.
+In addition to weather studies, research on the island expanded to a range of ecological and wildlife studies due to its position in the Atlantic.